 - Bananas.
 Beethoven's favorite fruit.
 Watch for the Dancing Banana, and try not to slip on any banana peels.
 If you can't remember how many "na"s to say before the word is over, you're suffering from the condition known as "anananany."
 Also, Freud Was Right.

 - Durians.
 Textbook example of Foreign Queasine.
-They are so renowned for their foul smell that they're banned from many transportation outlets in Southeast Asia (their native lands).
+They are so renowned for their foul smell that they're banned from many transportation outlets and public lodging in Southeast Asia (their native lands).
 They also look like◊ the business end of a "Mace of Vitamin C."

 - Eggplants.
 Despite the eggplant being a bitter vegetable (and your inner child still doesn't have a fondness for bitter vegetables, does it?), it still has popularity in popular imagery because of its funny bouncy shape and it being purple with a bit of green on the tip (i.e. looks nothing like an egg).note They were known as "mala insana", or mad apples, in medieval times, and are called aubergines (oh-ber-jeen) in Britain and Brinjals in South Africa and Asia.
 Also note that if you're going with a strictly biological definition eggplants are a fruit, which is why we listed it in this article.